harmony-one/h/progress/theo-perisic.md

+2025-02-10 Mon: Outreach for Holyheld and Infinex, coordination with Philipp to reach out to all from Delphi Digital year ahead for 2025.
+Insight: [infinex](https://infinex.xyz) as an abstraction layer, with focus on product seems most promising.

+---

+2025-02-09 Sat: (2.0h) Continued exploration of Eliza OS integration.
+Insight: key will be data protection and DeFi guaranteed navigation, there are automation benefits but they remain hard for users to find and access.

+2025-02-08 Sat: (3.0h) User behavior trends in multi-chain ecosystems for both manual and automated DeFi processes.
+Insights: flow follows liquidity, chatGPT-like interaction may be best for end user, navigation via natural language instead of complicated current DeFi navigation.

+2025-02-07 Fri: Research into [Monad](https://www.monad.xyz/) launch with testnet announced for February.
+Insight: similar speed and reduced gas fees, but clear messaging as “if Solana was EVM” matching suggested narratives, user experience and application will continue to be the differentiators.

 2025-02-06 Thu: Network outreach for potential additional listing.
 Continued looking into multi-chain product, stake ONE to use.
 Reviewed [Pump.one](https://pump.one) and Yield Boost.
 Insight: simplicity is key, allowing ease of access to create new tokens and motivation to interact with platform.

 2025-02-05 Wed: Dive into DEX revenue against bot revenue, as well as path from Uniswap v3 to v4 for Harmony.